wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
 All filters are described in the [instructions on search using](../../user-guides/search-and-filters/use-search.md).

-## Blacklist IP if 4 or more attack vectors were detected in 1 hour (default trigger)
+## Blacklist IP if 4 or more attack vectors were detected in 1 hour

-The trigger **Block IPs with high count of attack vectors** is created for all clients by default.
 If 4 or more different attack vectors were sent to the protected resource from one IP address, this IP address will be blacklisted for 1 hour.

 ![!Default trigger](../../images/user-guides/triggers/trigger-example-default.png)

-You can perform all available trigger actions: edit, disable, delete, or copy the trigger.

 **To test the trigger:**